 - Similar difficulties seen in other family members

 - Difficulty in math; often related to sequencing of steps, directionality, or the language of math

 What type of instruction is recommended for a student with dyslexia?

-- Program Content: Students with dyslexia oten require a structured language program.
+- Program Content: Students with dyslexia often require a "Structured Language" or "Structured Literacy" program.
 Direct instruction in the code of written language (the letter-sound system) is critical.
-This code must be taught in a sequential, cumulative, explicit manner.
+This code must be taught in a sequential, cumulative, and explicit manner.

 How long does a student usually need individualized remediation services for dyslexia?